-Quiet and fume-free.
-Partly due to its superior handling, the Stihl earns the highest score in one expert comparison test alongside three gas-powered blowers.
-The Stihl BGA 85 is "more manageable and precise than backpack models," says David Wolman at Wired, allowing it to "reach over and around hedges and yard furniture for strategic blasts."
-As one of the quietest blowers on the market, the Stihl BGA 85 is neighborhood-friendly and doesn't require hearing protection to use.
-On the downside, it weighs 9.5 pounds and is the heaviest electric blower in our report, and "the 2½-pound lithium-ion battery throws the blower out of balance, so you have to work at pointing the nozzle down," Vaglica reports.
+Quiet and maneuverable.
+Partly due to its superior handling, the Stihl BGA 85 earns the highest score in a comparison test conducted by Wired.
+David Wolman writes that the unit is "more manageable and precise than backpack models" and can "reach over and around hedges and yard furniture for strategic blasts."
+It is also one of the quietest blowers around and has a run time of up to 23 minutes.
+On the downside, Sal Vaglica of This Old House magazine reports that "the 2½-pound lithium-ion battery throws the blower out of balance, so you have to work at pointing the nozzle down."

-Review: Leaf Blowers, Editors of ConsumerReports.org, Not dated
+Review: Leaf Blowers, Editors of ConsumerReports.org, Not Dated

-2. This Old House
+2. This Old House magazine

-Here the Stihl BGA 85 gets a "very good" rating for blower performance in a comparison test with nine other models.
-Vaglica calls it quiet and powerful, but says it isn't well balanced with a heavy rear-mounted battery.
+The Stihl BGA 85 gets a Very Good rating for blower performance in a comparison test with nine other models.
+Vaglica says it provides the power of a gas model without the maintenance, noise and emissions, but adds that it isn't well balanced because of its heavy battery.

-Review: TOH Tested: Leaf Blowers, Sal Vaglica, Not dated
+Review: TOH Tested: Leaf Blowers, Sal Vaglica, Not Dated

 Review: Leaf Blowers, David Wolman, Sept.
 29, 2011

-Review: No Gas, No Problem: Stihl's Battery-Powered Tools Get the Job Done, Roy Berendsohn, Not dated
+Review: No Gas, No Problem: Stihl's Battery-Powered Tools Get the Job Done, Roy Berendsohn, Not Dated